Saffron Extract - Mood, Stress, Relaxation

 - Supports feelings of relaxation

 People of all ages can feel overwhelmed by stress and nervousness.
 When left unaddressed, perceived stress can negatively affect overall health and quality of life.
-Natural Factors Stress-Relax Saffron Extract features affron®, a 100% pure source of saffron that has been clinically studied for mood balance in adults, adolescents, and youth 12 years of age and over.
+Natural Factors Stress-Relax Saffron Extract features Affron®, a 100% pure source of saffron that has been clinically studied for mood balance in adults, adolescents, and youth 12 years and over.
 Saffron has a calming effect on the body that helps relieve restlessness and nervousness.
 Daily use helps reduce symptoms of perceived stress, such as fatigue, weariness, and irritability, and improves sleep quality in people experiencing sleeplessness.

-Affron is a premium saffron ingredient that is standardized to 3.5% Lepticrosalides®, a complex of saffron’s key active compounds.
-Multiple clinical studies with adults and adolescents support its effectiveness for improving mood balance and related symptoms, such as tension, nervousness, sadness, and fatigue.
+Affron is a premium saffron ingredient standardized to 3.5% of Lepticrosalides®, a complex of saffron’s key active compounds.
+Multiple clinical studies support its effectiveness for improving mood balance and related symptoms, such as tension, nervousness, sadness, and fatigue.
 Affron is made from a certified source of genuine Crocus sativus L. from Spain.
 It is extracted using a proprietary AFF® ON Cool-Tech process that preserves and concentrates saffron’s key bioactives without the use of chemicals.

-Saffron Extract is delivered in convenient vegetarian capsules that contain a gentle 14 mg dose to be taken twice daily, alone or in combination with other Stress-Relax products.
-This is a great supplement for people age 12 years and up who perceive life as stressful and want to support feelings of relaxation naturally.
+Each vegetarian capsule contains a gentle 28 mg dose to be taken once daily alone or in combination with other Stress-Relax products.
+Saffron Extract is a great supplement for people aged 12 years and up who perceive life as stressful and want to support feelings of relaxation naturally.

 Non-medicinal ingredients: Vegetarian capsule (carbohydrate gum [cellulose], purified water), microcrystalline cellulose, vegetable grade magnesium stearate (lubricant), stearic acid, silica.